vagarwal3/PFIC8621/README.md

 # PFIC-8621

 ## What is PFIC-8621?
-PFIC-8621 is a free, open-source tax filing application that can be used to calculate Form 8621 for section 1291 funds.
+PFIC-8621 is a free, open-source tax filing application that can be used to calculate Form 8621.
 It is provided free of charge and requires no sharing of personal data.

 ## User Data and Privacy
 The project is available strictly via client side.
 Data is persisted to the site's localstorage so no personal information ever leaves the user's computer.
 Your form entries never leave your browser.
 You are responsible for saving your tax information.

 ## Limitations
-* Only section 1291 funds are supported
+* Currently only section 1291 funds are supported
+* If there was a distribution from section 1291 fund then this tool can not be used for such fund
 * Funds purchased before 1990 can not be entered in this tool
 * Sometimes reports may not be printer friendly
 * Maximum 100 transactions can be entered